When we set a percentage of revenue fee we start with the base premium.

-This premium is added to the revenue percentage activity fee if:
+This premium is added to the base premium if:

-- the land has some uniqueness that makes it difficult to conduct the activity elsewhere (eg developing a ski field)
+- the land has some uniqueness that makes it difficult to conduct the activity elsewhere.
+For example, developing a ski field

-- demand to provide an activity exceeds land availability (e.g. a walking trail that is limited to a set number of people).
+- demand to provide an activity exceeds land availability.
+For example, a walking trail that is limited to a set number of people.

 The premium varies from 0.5% of revenue to 2% of revenue.
 In special cases where the area is unique and demand is very high the premium may be set at 2.5% of revenue.

-If DOC has developed and/or maintained the local infrastructure that benefits a business the concessionaire contributes to the cost of the infrastructure through their percentage of revenue activity fee.
+If DOC has developed and/or maintained the local infrastructure that benefits a business, a contribution to the cost of the infrastructure is added to the base premium.

 This contribution ranges from 0.5% of revenue for moderate infrastructure investment to 1% of revenue for large infrastructure investment.

-If a concessionaire has exclusive access to an area, with the right to keep the public out, they are charged an exclusivity premium.
-The premium depends on the size of the land they have exclusive access to.
+If a concessionaire has exclusive access to an area, with the right to keep the public out, an exclusivity premium is added to the base premium.
+The exclusivity premium depends on the size of the land they have exclusive access to.
 These are: